-Instructions: Read the statement under each domain and fill in the the answer that best reflects your organization's current status.
+Instructions: Read the statement under each category and fill in the answer that best reflects your organization's current status.

-Leadership
+System Leadership

-1. The commitment of leadership in this health care agency to addressing SDOH 1 2 3 4 Answer is not visible or communicated. is rarely visible; the communication around the importance of addressing SDOH is rare and inconsistent. is sometimes visible and sometimes discussed in meetings; or is visible in some areas and invisible in others. fully committed to the work of screening and linking patients to SDOH.
+1. The commitment of leadership in this health system to address SDOH 1 2 3 4 Answer is not visible or communicated. is rarely visible; the communication around the importance of addressing SDOH is rare and inconsistent. is sometimes visible and sometimes discussed in meetings; or is visible in some areas and invisible in others. is strong with full commitment to the work of screening for SDOH and linking patients to resources.
 A1